oleggromov/oleggromov-feisty/content/pages/about/interests.md

 Turns out, it’s usually about accumulating deep insights in some field and using them to tackle meaningful business challenges with software, supporting engineers in doing their best, and communicating a lot.

-Aside from those ‘softer’ skills, I’m experienced in full-stack JavaScript development, digital marketing, data science and statistics, and a bit of mathematical modeling.
+Aside from those ‘softer’ skills, I’m experienced in a few major fields.

+- **Design, development, and maintenance of web projects** through their entire life cycle, with the emphasis on full-stack JavaScript development.
+- **Engineering management of teams** up to 12 people large, while being deeply involved and responsible for people, product, architecture and technology stack, and ultimately delivery on time.
+- **Digital marketing** with the focus on the conversion analysis and optimization and respect to web application performance and SEO.

-In my free time, I enjoy studying advanced math, helping people understand technology, and taking care of my family.
+In my free time, I enjoy studying advanced math, helping people understand technology, and having fun with my family.